- Agronomic: potatoes

 - Production Systems: organic agriculture

-The overall goal of this project was to develop low glycemic potato as a value-added Montana crop.
-The specific objectives were to:
+The overall goal of this project is to develop low glycemic potato as a value-added Montana crop.
+The specific objectives are to:

 IV.
-Evaluate selected lines in greenhouse studies for disease susceptibility (year 1) and impact of agronomics on starch profiles (year 2 and 3).
+Evaluate selected lines in greenhouse studies for disease susceptibility (year 1) and impact of agronomics on starch profile (year 2 and 3).
+This portion of the study will be done jointly by researchers in the MSU Plant Science department and the MSU seed potato lab.

-V. Evaluate selected cultivars in field studies in collaboration with Montana potato producers to determine the most-promising cultivars for low-GI potato production in eastern Montana.
+V. Evaluate selected cultivars in field studies in collaboration with Montana potato producers to determine the most-promising cultivars for low-GI potato production in Eastern MT.
 Work with producers to scale-up production to commercial levels.